PierreF/tsbs/docs/prometheus.md

 cat /tmp/bulk_queries/victoriametrics-cpu-max-all-8-queries.gz | gunzip | tsbs_run_queries_victoriametrics -urls http://localhost:9090
 ```
 > Assumed that Prometheus is ready for querying on the `localhost` host and the `9090` port.
-> Change '-urls http://localhost:9090' if this is not the case.
+> Change `-urls http://localhost:9090` if this is not the case.

 [victoriametrics-pull-request]: https://github.com/timescale/tsbs/pull/96